sophieabby/sophieabby.github.io/_pages/about.md

 About my research
 ------

+I am a computational microbiologist.
 I am interested in the mechanisms responsible for the diversity of bacteria and archaea.
 I study these by analysing sequence data (proteins, genomes) at different scales: from individual enzyme-level, to molecular pathways and cellular machineries level.
+To this end, I develop, or use existing tools for comparative genomics, phylogenomics and molecular evolution.